TheMTank/cups-rl/README.md

 <div align="center">
   <img src="docs/bowls_fp_404_compressed_gif.gif" width="294px" />
-  <p>A3C agent learning during training on NaturalLanguagePickUpMultipleObjectTask in one of our customized scenes and tasks with the target object being CUPS!</p>
+  <p>A3C agent training on NaturalLanguagePickUpMultipleObjectTask in one of our customized scenes and tasks with the target object being CUPS!</p>
 </div>

 ## Running algorithms on ai2thor